For my Offshore Wealth Summit taking place in the W Hotel in Panama City this week, I added a new panel discussion to the agenda:

 This group is small but active and vocal.
 They want the government out of every aspect of their lives and invest in extreme measures to try to achieve what they perceive as total independence.
-Some go 100% off-grid, vowing to be dependent on no centralized system for water or electricity.
+Some go 100% off-grid, vowing to be dependent on no centralized system for water or electricity, for example.

 Some operate on a cash-only basis… or, today, crypto-only.